It is a type of hypopituitarism, which can occur when a woman has severe bleeding during delivery.

 In the medical history, reference will be made to the symptoms that the postpartum patient presents, such as the impossibility to produce breast milk presents problems such as low blood pressure levels.

 However, it is possible that a patient can not become symptomatic until years after inciting the postpartum event, caused by a subsequent adrenal crisis or secondary to a stressor.

 The vital signs may be initially consistent with the shock.

 The findings of the physical examination are mainly due to individual hormonal deficiencies.

-Rarer causes include diseases such as autoimmune lymphocytic hypophysitis, increased intracranial pressure, accidental trauma, acute pituitary apoplexy, diabetes mellitus, among others.
+Rarer causes include diseases such as autoimmune lymphocytic hypophysitis, increased intracranial pressure, accidental trauma, acute pituitary apoplexy, and diabetes mellitus, among others.